turingschool/curriculum/tutorials/web_services/active_resource.markdown

 The functionality available to your `ActiveResource` class is ultimately decided by what is implemented in the remote API.
 In general though, the following standard methods should be available.

 ### `find`

-[TODO: Show what this might look like from the console log in terms of messaging around the remote call]

 The `find` method will issue a `GET` request to what would normally be the `show` route in a resourceful Rails controller.
 If it receives a 404 response, an exception will be thrown.